-Whether you’re looking for mountain splendor, or the city life in the largest town of Vinh, Nhge An Province is full of things to do year round.
+Whether you’re looking for mountain splendor or the city life in the largest town of Vinh, Nghe An Province is full of things to do year-round.
 Nghệ An is a nature lover’s paradise.

 Nghệ An is the largest and most diverse province of Vietnam, well known for its scenic beauty and fledgling tourism industry.
 As a result, there is no shortage of cultural relics with historical significance, lush ancient forests, and beautiful beaches with shimmering waters.